Logius-standaarden/NL-GOV-profile-for-CloudEvents/sections/Example.md

 <aside class=" addition">
 <b>CloudEvents-NL: Additional content</b></br>

-In the example below, a number of agreements are visible as they apply within the CloudEvents-NL profile.
+In the example below, a number of agreements are visible as they apply within the NLgov profile for CloudEvents.
 In order to show as much things as possible, this is done in the form of a very extensive message.
 In minimal form, a message contains only four mandatory attributes: `id`, `source`, `specversion` and `type`.
 For more information about a particular attribute, see the detailed attribute description.